osuosl/beaver-barcamp-pelican/content/pages/FAQ.md

 -------
 ### Do I Need To RSVP? ###
-RSVP is not required, but we would love if you registered for the event on EventBrite.
+RSVP is not required, but we would love if you registered for the event on [EventBrite][1].
 This helps us plan for enough food, accommodate dietary restrictions, and purchase enough t-shirts.

 -------
 ### Wi-Fi? ###